IRSAW/IRSAW/README.md

 Add the IP address of the Laptop where the Editor is running in the Host field and click download.

-This will download the IRSAW TouchOSC UI
+This will download the IRSAW TouchOSC UI from the editor to your phone

 Make sure you select SAW_ControlSPulse UI from the Layouts on the app and then tap on Done